Parth8121/MemeShare-App/README.md

 # MemeShare-App

-In this Application, you can watch meme and share it to your friends.
+In this Application, you can see memes and share it with your freinds.